Wednesday January 3, 2018

 What is FTP?
-Is it still alive?!
+Is it still alive?

 Unfortunately, yes.
-In general FTP protocol isn’t so cool and scalable as HTTP(S) and I think it will die soon.
+In general FTP protocol isn’t as cool and scalable as HTTP(S) and I think it will die soon.
 Linux Kernel already killed it.
 We still provide FTP access for our free clients and one huge and heavy example is files.000webhost.com.

 At the start, we used separate standalone servers for different clients.

 In the middle of 2017, we prepared a separate box with FTP reverse proxy (ProFTPD) to proxy all FTP requests to those standalone servers (PureFTPD).
 Why PureFTPD?
-Because it supports scanning files on upload, custom authentication handler which can be implemented easily in any programming language.
+Because it supports scanning files on upload and a custom authentication handler which can be implemented easily in any programming language.
 The separate authentication process is running as an ambassador to offload authentication from PureFTPD.
 Hence, Skirmantas wrote a custom authentication handler which caches responses in Redis to speed up authentication process and increase high availability.

 Some more advantages to our infrastructure: